Waltz in Marathon: Plot summary

 Gentleman loan shark Harry Waltz, a sixty-one-year-old resident of Marathon, Michigan, finds his life dramatically altered by the return of his grown children and his romance with Mary Hale, a successful, forty-year-old lawyer.
+Waltz, a widower and the wealthiest man in Marathon, has four grown children: a son who died in Vietnam, a second son, Eugene, a criminal in nearby Flint who is eventually imprisoned for robbery, and twin daughters.
+With Hale's help, Waltz also fends off a rival Flint loan shark.